phluid61/internet-drafts/http2-nak-frame/draft.md

 DROPPED\_FRAME frames (type code=0xTBA) can be sent on a connection at any time <!-- FIXME --> to indicate that a received frame was discarded without any action being taken.

-The payload of a DROPPED\_FRAME frame contains the Type field from the discarded frame's header.

 ~~~~~~~~~~
   +---------------+
   |   Type (8)    |
   +---------------+
 ~~~~~~~~~~
 {: title="DROPPED_FRAME Frame Payload"}

+The DROPPED\_FRAME frame contains a single 8-bit integer containing the value of the Type field from the discarded frame.

+The DROPPED\_FRAME frame does not define any flags.

 An endpoint SHOULD send a DROPPED\_FRAME frame for an unknown or unsupported frame type the first time it discards such a frame.